rudimocnik/v4-web-bla/scripts/README.md

 4. In your deploy scripts add `pnpm run build:inject-intercom` after your pnpm build / vite build command.
 5. If you are using with the Amplitude deployment scripts, your build command may look like the following: `pnpm build && pnpm run build:inject-amplitude && pnpm run build:inject-intercom`

+DOS is currently using a US workspace but is planning to migrate to the EU.
+We have introduced a temporary variable INTERCOM_API_BASE that will facilitate a smooth transition during the migration period.
+The plan after migration is to remove the variable and revert back to using a static definition with api_base set to 'https://api-iam.eu.intercom.io'.

 ### Smartbanner

 Smartbanner to show download links to iOS and/or Android native apps on mobile devices.